Measuring the robustness of Gaussian processes to kernel choice: DISCUSSION

-There are many exciting directions for expanding on the present work -- both within our existing workflow and beyond.
-Many of our choices in the present paper were made for mathematical convenience.
-For instance, the constraint in our stationary objective in \cref{constraintSet:stationary} and the regularizer in our non-stationary objective in \cref{constraintSet:nonStationary} might be replaced by other notions of ``nearby'' spectral densities or ``small'' input warpings, respectively.
+\textbf{Improving our workflow.} Our workflow is made up of many modular parts, and in some parts choices were made for mathematical convenience (e.g.\ the particular constraint in our stationary objective or the particular regularizer in our non-stationary objective in \cref{constraintSet:nonStationary}).
+Perhaps different choices could be made to allow easier detection of non-robustness -- or to allow for certification of robustness (whereas our workflow can only fail to find non-robustness)

-Additionally, our framework flags robustness but does not show how to make an analysis more robust.
+\textbf{What should we do about non-robustness?} Our framework flags non-robustness but does not show how to make an analysis more robust.
 The instances of non-robustness we have found suggest it might be worthwhile to develop methods to robustify GP inferences to the choice of kernel.
-One challenge would be understanding how to best balance sensitivity, which can be desirable in that a method should adapt to the data at hand, and robustness, to encourage stability and generalization of results.
+One challenge would be how to best balance robustness against the ability to adapt to the prior assumptions at hand: if a method is completely robust to any change in prior assumptions, there is no point in specifying a prior at all!